UCL-ARC/Enigma-PD-WML/README.md

   complete.
 This is useful if, for example, the pipeline fails at a late stage and you want to run it again, without having to re-run time-consuming earlier steps.
 With `-o` the pipeline will run all steps again and ensure any previous output is overwritten.

+## Pipeline output

+### Output images

+The main pipeline output will be written to a zip file (per subject) at `/data/UNet-pgs/subject-id/subject-id_results.zip`

+This should contain six files within an `output` directory:

+- `results2mni_lin.nii.gz`: Linear transformation results in MNI space.

+- `results2mni_lin_deep.nii.gz`: Linear transformation results of deep WMLs in MNI space.

+- `results2min_lin_perivent.nii.gz`: Linear transformation results of periventricular WMLs in MNI space.

+- `results2mni_nonlin.nii.gz`: Nonlinear transformation results in MNI space.

+- `results2min_nonlin_deep.nii.gz`: Nonlinear transformation results of deep WMLs in MNI space.

+- `results2mni_nonlin_perivent.nii.gz`: Nonlinear transformation results of periventricular WMLs in MNI space.

+### Output logs

+Pipeline logs can be found at:

+- `/code/overall_log.txt`: contains minimal information about the initial pipeline setup.

+- `/code/subject_logs`: one log per subject, containing information about the various processing steps.

+## Common issues

+### Tensorflow memory usage

+A common issue is UNets-pgs failing due to high memory usage.
+You may see warnings / errors in your subject logs similar to:

+- `tensorflow/core/framework/allocator.cc:124] Allocation of 675840000 exceeds 10% of system memory.`

+- `/WMHs_segmentation_PGS.sh: line 14: 69443 Killed`

+You may want to try:

+- Running the pipeline on a system with more memory

+- Reducing the number of jobs passed to the `-n` option (if you're using it).
+This will slow down the pipeline, but also reduce overall memory usage.